-With the world focusing on the impact of climate change, global warming and the reduction of landfill such as non biodegradable plastics like plastic bags, water bottles, CDs, DVDS, cellophane and other non biodegradable products such as Construction waste, metal cans, tins, rubber tires, man-made fibers like nylon etc the average business and homeowner is now more dedicated than ever about getting their waste disposed of in a legal, moral and proper way.
+With everyone focusing on the impact of climate change, global warming and the reduction of landfill such as non biodegradable plastics like plastic bags, water bottles, CDs, DVDS, cellophane and other non biodegradable products such as Construction waste, metal cans, tins, rubber tires, man-made fibers like nylon etc the average business and homeowner is now more dedicated than ever about getting their waste disposed of in a legal, moral and proper way.

 When a Greater Manchester homeowner or business owner undertakes a small repair, improvement or renewal project for example it is quite easy to simply load up your vehicle and do your own recycling and waste disposal down at your local tip or recycling centre but when you’re a business with regular waste or you have undertaken quite a large home improvement project it’s up to you to make sure that your waste is disposed of properly and in a way that does not have any adverse effects on the environment.